 My personal concerns about the foundation of the vision for parenting

-I have deep concerns about this book.
+I have deep concerns about Shepherding a Child’s Heart.
 It is based on the false doctrine of Calvinist Extreme Predestination, which causes the author to see the world through a false paradigm.
 This worldview is fixated on the phrase, “The chief end of man is to glorify God and enjoy him forever.” (pg.46, 47, 50, 57, 123, 200) It compounds this error by promoting unkeepable standards for children with the misguided intention that this will drive them to God’s supernatural grace or else you will rob your children of the mercy of the gospel (pg.xxii).
 This creates a harsh environment that punishes children for failing to live up to standards that the parents know they cannot keep.
-This violates my Christian conscience and I would never recommend it to anybody.
+This violates my Christian conscience and everything about parenting in Ephesians 6 and Colossians 3; therefore, I would never recommend this book to anybody.